-Ok, confession time! ever since I started my very first Bullet Journal, doodles were my biggest challenge.
-I’m not an artistic person at all and all I could ever draw was a smiley face (with an option to add a tongue to the design).
+I’m not an artistic person at all, and all I could ever draw was a smiley face (with an option to add a tongue to the design).

-However I AM a very determined person, and once I set a goal I become unstoppable!
-Of course, practice is the key!
+However, I AM a very determined person, and once I set a goal, I become unstoppable!
+Of course, practice is the key.
 I kept working on my skills over and over to get my doodling game on a proper level.
-But also, I took a lot of help and inspiration from very amazing and talented people.

-Well, I’m here today to share with you what I learned during my own little doodling development, and to tell you where you can get some help and inspiration as well.
-Mind you I’m not an expert and I’m still learning every day myself.
-But I think if I could improve my drawing skills (more like developing drawing skills!) so can you!
+Well, I’m here today to share with you what I learned during my little doodling development and to tell you where you can get some help and inspiration as well.
+Mind you, I’m not an expert, and I’m still learning myself every day.

 Doodling can help you reconnect with your emotions.
 Just like any form of art, doodling is very connected to your emotions and can have positive effects in this area.